 Drop/Add and Changing Schedules

 Each semester the Schedule of Classes specifies a date as the last day to register for classes or to change schedules through the drop/add process.
 After this date, the student’s class schedule becomes official and can be changed only by official withdrawal (see below).
-See the Financial Information chapter for refund policies.
+Students are obligated to pay tuition and fees for all courses registered for as of the end of Drop-Add.
+See the Financial Information chapter and the semester Schedule of Classes for refund policies.

 Students may schedule up to 18 hours per semester (15 in the Summer) without special permission.
 A student who wishes to accelerate his or her study by taking more than 18 hours in a semester (or 15 in the Summer) must have a written overload request approved by the dean or associate dean of the school of the major.
 In general, a student must have been at Clayton State University for at least two semesters and have achieved an overall B average before an overload will be approved although the dean/associate dean may make exceptions in special circumstances.
 (Note: Audited courses count in load for purposes of this policy.)

 Cross-Registration in the Atlanta Regional Consortium for Higher Education (ARCHE)